 Experience the Metaverse on a Spatial Reality Display

-There is a better way to enter the metaverse than VR.
+There is a better way to the metaverse than VR.
 It was invented in 1838.
-42 Million units were sold in 2012 because of one movie.
 The solution is much more realistic and does not require a headset.
 What is it?

 In 1838, Sir Charles Wheatstone invented the Stereoscope which is a mind trick of creating a three-dimensional effect from two separate images.
 The trick is formulated by taking a camera and shooting a scene followed by moving the camera exactly one inch to the left to shoot a second image of the same scene.
-When the images are shown in isolation to the corresponding eye, the brain will create a three dimensional effect.
+When the images are shown in isolation from the corresponding eye, the brain will create a three-dimensional effect.

 If you look closely at the back of the lady’s head you will see that the right image is shot a few inches to the right of the left image.
 If you were to isolate these images through a divider (so that the eye cannot see the other image) the scene will come to life in 3d.

 In 2010 Sony, LG, Samsung, Panasonic, and many many others announced a commitment to making 3D the next generation of home entertainment and the latest in display technologies.
 Coupled with the movie of the year Avatar, The 2010 Consumer Electronic Show was 3D Mania.
 The next years saw exponential growth in 3D television sales…